 As a member of the House Financial Services Committee, Congressman Poliquin works on a wide range of issues related to providing oversight of the financial services sector, helping to grow the American economy, and combatting terrorism financing to protect our national security.

-With over thirty-five years of business experiences, Congressman Poliquin will be able to apply his skills and practices while on the committee to help grow the economy, remove job-killing legislation and create an environment for job growth in our Second District.
+With more than 35 years of experience in business, Congressman Poliquin is applying his skills and practices to help grow the economy, remove job-killing regulation and create an environment for job growth in Maine's 2nd District.